-- The primary funding for the District comes from a voter approved one quarter percent sales tax that was initially imposed for a period of 20 years ending the first quarter of 2011.
+The primary funding for the District comes from a voter approved one quarter percent sales tax that was initially imposed for a period of 20 years ending the first quarter of 2011.
 In November 2006 the voters passed Measure F, an initiative which extends the tax for another 20 years ending the first quarter of 2031.
-The sales tax revenue is accounted for in the Open Space Special Tax Account which is administered by the County Auditor-Controller-Treasurer-Tax Collector. - Anticipated slow growth in sales tax revenues will affect funding available for acquisition of interests in land and intergovernmental revenue received from the County of Sonoma.
+The sales tax revenue is accounted for in the Open Space Special Tax Account which is administered by the County Auditor-Controller-Treasurer-Tax Collector.
+Sales tax revenue has continued to increase as the economy has improved and is anticipated to grow slightly in FY 14-15.